audiofilter/spuc_fixed/README.md

 - c) have more intuitive return types for various math operations such as addition,subtraction, multiplication, etc
 - d) Useful for spuc library

+Expected speedup vs SystemC can be as much as 300 times faster

 Supported Saturation / Rounding modes:

 - Saturation modes based on : SC\_WRAP, SC_SAT, SC_SAT_SYM